 Joseph Stalin’s alleged remark to then US Ambassador Averill Harriman,“One death is a tragedy, but a million deaths is a statistic”, is at the centre of the most intriguing chapter of this book.

 It’s a rather twisted fact that humans are more inclined to help individuals than masses of people.

 In 2006, a six-year-old kid accidentally fell into an unattended borewell in India and became part of huge media hype (Actually, Prince wasn’t the first borewell victim but his surely was the first LIVE civil rescue mission on Indian television).
 Such was the audience fixation that people skipped offices to not miss out on the developments and to become a witness to what was an agonizingly unfolding event.

-Prince was finally rescued and instantly became a mini celebrity.
-Only two months ago prior to this incident, 21 Indian boatmen had perished in an accident off the coast of Bahrain.
+Prince was finally rescued and instantly became a mini-celebrity.
+Only two months prior to this incident, 21 Indian boatmen had perished off the coast of Bahrain.
 Despite a large number of dead citizens and political ramifications of the incident, the news barely became a discussion item on TV, let alone reach the water-cooler.

-Ariely cites three psychological factors behind this strangely lopsided human behavior: a) Proximity to the victim (No one knew who that kid was but Live coverage of his trauma made us relate to him on an emotional level.
-However, we never came to know who those 21 boatmen were), b) Vividness (Needless to say, Live images of a child stuck at the bottom of a 60 ft deep well, screaming for her mother could move anyone) and c) Our belief in our ability to help a victim (while most viewers believed they could help Prince financially and even by being there, no one thought of helping the families of boatmen because the incident happened faraway and involved many people).
+Ariely cites three psychological factors behind this strangely lopsided human behavior: a) Proximity to the victim.
+No one knew who that kid was but Live coverage of his trauma made us relate to him on an emotional level.
+However, we never came to know who those 21 boatmen were, b) Vividness.
+Needless to say, Live images of a child stuck at the bottom of a 60 ft deep well, screaming for her mother could move anyone and c) Our belief in our ability to help a victim.
+Most viewers believed they could help Prince financially.
+But no one thought of helping the families of boatmen because the incident happened far away and involved many people.